govtrack/twostream/README.md

 	{% include "twostream/head.html" %}

-which adds a `<script>` tag that generates code that looks like this:
+which adds a `<script>` tag that generates code that looks a little like this:

 	$(document).ajaxSend(function(event, xhr, settings) { if (!/^https?:.*/.test(settings.url)) xhr.setRequestHeader("X-CSRFToken", "THE CSRF TOKEN"); });
 	var the_user = {